gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 and are a nice complement to the overall ANOVA results.
 A compact letter display was shown that enhanced the interpretation of Tukey's HSD result.

-\indent In the guinea pig example, we are left with some lingering questions based on these results.
+\indent In the Guinea Pig example, we are left with some lingering questions based on these results.
 It appears that the effect of *dosage* changes as a function of the *delivery method* (OJ, VC) because the size of the differences between OJ and VC change for different dosages.
 These methods can't directly assess the question